 Now, she wasn’t much, but she did what she could.
 I once saw almost 60fps on GTV 5 at high settings.
 However, the performance was short lived.
 Overwatch?
 Psh, she ran Overwatch on Epic settings at 1600×900 with ease.
 Over time, she served me well.
 From my editing, gaming, and the occasional inappropriate website (movie streaming sites you perv, I know what you thought I meant), the beat did the damn thing.
 It was time to put her down and move on to the next stage.
 I let her down easy.
 With care, the drives were wiped and the cords were wrapped.
 So long, Betty (just named my old PC Betty.)

 Now!
 On to Riley (the name of my new PC).
 She’s strong, beautiful, and wicked awesome.
 However, she came with work.
 I double checked compatibility, everything was good.
-My budget was intact and I was ready to build.
+My budget was intact and I was ready to build and get the best gaming performance with PC that I could get.
 Here’s what I came up with:

 Yes, I know, there’s no graphics card.
 Leave me alone about it.